best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 The first table on the worksheet should border the left hand edge of the worksheet (don't leave any gaps).

 Tables should be separated by a single blank row or column - large gaps between tables could be misunderstood by screen reader users

+## Macros, formulas and application code
+We advise you to avoid publishing spreadsheets with macros in.
+It is difficult to ensure these meet the accessibility regulations and, in general, they are bad for machine readability.

+It is also best practice to remove formulas and any application code contained in your spreadsheet.
+Formulas and code can cause confusion and they can pose a security risk.
+If you have to include formulas or code, ensure they are hard coded to avoid accidental errors in use.

 ## Accessibility checker
 Newer versions of Excel have a built-in accessibility checker.
 You can use this to see what issues it flags up.
 But be aware that it is a bit like using a spelling and grammar check.
 It is likely to miss some things and it may bring up things that are not relevant.